-The hip joint is deep inside the body and is difficult to access.
-Often people have hip pain which is unrecognised by traditional diagnostic tests and may be left untreated until recognisable and irreversible damage has occurred.
+The hip joint is deep inside the body and is difficult to access and investigate.
+Often people have hip pain which cannot be diagnosed with traditional tests and may be left untreated until recognisable and irreversible damage has occurred.

 Until recently, most procedures on the hip joint involved open surgical dislocation of the joint with a significant hospital stay and rehabilitation.
 The advances in minimally invasive arthroscopic techniques has lead to early treatment of young active patients and those with sporting careers ahead of them.